drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 What can I say?
 Blogging software (and web publishing software in general) is a topic that fascinates me.
-I'm old enough to still be amazed at the idea that a random person can put a random web page on a random web server and have it be instantly accessible to the rest of the world.
+I'm old enough to still be amazed at the idea that a random person can put a random web page on a random web server and have it be instantly accessible to anyone in the world with an Internet connection.

 I started this blog with an obscure little Perl program called [Blosxom][15], moved on fairly quickly to my own homegrown engine called